elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    stack trace to aid in debugging.
 3. Administrators should be able to generate a migration report (similar to the one dry run migrations create) which is an NDJSON export of all objects tagged as “invalid”.
+   1. Expose this as an API first
+   2. (later) Notify administrators and allow them to export invalid objects from the Kibana UI.
 4. When an invalid object is read, the Saved Objects repository will throw an invalid object exception which should include a link to the documentation to help administrators resolve migration bugs.
 5. Educate Kibana developers to no longer simply write back an unmigrated document if an exception occurred.
 A migration function should either successfully transform the object or throw.